oguzthmc/test-lifecycle-methods/README.md

-# test-lifecycle-methods

-## What are React lifecycle methods?
+# What are React lifecycle methods?

 `You can think of React lifecycle methods as the series of events that happen from the birth of a React component to its death.`